FILMHOUNDS Magazine

 There's nothing more chilling than a family of estranged sisters coming together on the night of their mother's funeral.
 Throw in a pot of magic mushroom tea and you get .

-Ortolan is a tense, atmospheric psychological thriller directed by as we follow sisters Jean, Ann and Dorothy as they're haunted by buried trauma and memories.
+Ortolan is a tense, atmospheric psychological thriller film directed by as we follow sisters Jean, Ann and Dorothy as they're haunted by buried trauma and memories.
 Their mother left her entire estate to just one of the daughters who admits she's happy to split it all three ways as long as the three of them spend the weekend together in their old home that's haunted by the memories of their past and that they get high together on the magic mushroom tea.

 Right from the start, Ortolan is filled with eeriness as it sets up its unsettling atmosphere.
 As the night progresses and the tea starts to kick in a little more, Ortolan starts dialling up its absurdity and peculiarity but in doing so it starts to find its feet and come into its own a little more.